unisonweb/unisonweb-org/src/data/transcripts/abilities.md

 The `Abort` ability can be used to terminate a computation.
 Validation is one practical use case for `Abort`&mdash;in the example below, we use `Abort` to implement a smart constructor for a `User` data type, aborting when an invalid constructor argument is encountered.

 > 📒 `Abort` is analogous to the `Optional` data type.
-The `Abort.toOptional` and `Optional.toAbort` functions below demonstrates the relationship between the two constructs.
+The `Abort.toOptional` and `Optional.toAbort` functions below demonstrate the relationship between the two constructs.

 ```unison
 ability Abort where